himazawa/himazawa.github.io/content/posts/long-time-no-see/index.en.md

 First of all, I'm still in Security but moved to Product Security (more on this on a later post but TL;DR: boredom, careeer and growth opportunities, frustration and fear of burnout).
 Fortunately I still have time and resources on my job to conduct vulnerability research so occasionally I will post about interesting vulnerabilities I found.
-I would also like to talk about security aspects more related to SDLC, so let's how it'll go.
+I would also like to talk about security aspects more related to SDLC, so let's see how it'll go.

 ## How this blog works
 The setup is pretty simple, I'm using [hugo](https://gohugo.io/) to build static pages and publish them on GitHub pages.
 There is a [Github Action](https://github.com/peaceiris/actions-hugo) running that builds and deploy the pages every time a PR is approved on the `main` branch.